pnp/sp-dev-fx-webparts/samples/react-functional-servicescope-hooks/README.md

-# Consuming SPFx Service Scopes using React Hooks
+We do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this communityWe do not support samples, but this community# Consuming SPFx Service Scopes using React Hooks

 ## Summary